Over the last few years, working as an online English teacher has become a popular way to travel long-term without breaking the bank.

 Will You Need a TEFL Certification?

 For most online teaching companies, you will need a Teaching English as a Foreign Language (TEFL) certification.
 If you don’t have one, you can get certified online or through an in-person course.

 In China, legislation surrounding online English education recently changed.

 Before, it was possible to teach without a TEFL certification as long as you were a native English speaker.
 Now, all online teachers must have either a teaching license or a TEFL certification to work with children in China.

 It’s a good idea to get TEFL certified if you’re able to do so.
 Having a TEFL certificate will give you more job options and the course will give you some foundational teaching skills.

 That said, you still have a few options for teaching without a TEFL certification.

 VIPKID will hire teachers without a TEFL certification but you’ll have to do an additional in-house TEFL training module during the hiring process.
-You can also teach for Cambly without a TEFL certification because Cambly focuses on markets outside of China.
+Magic Ears offers an affordable TEFL, and you can also teach for Cambly without a TEFL certification because Cambly focuses on markets outside of China.

 Will You Need a University Degree?